-It’s important to remember that length of service is not a factor in evaluating performance.
-Therefore, long-term employees should be evaluated according to the same established standards as other employees.
+It’s important to remember that length-of-service is not a factor in evaluating performance.
+It’s important to avoid the “They should know better” or the “They don’t know any better” way of thinking.
+Long-term employees should be evaluated according to the same established company standard as other employees.

-It’s a great idea to assess your own biases prior to completing performance evaluations.
-It is also important to review these common biases with your management team prior to the commencement of performance appraisals, so your performance reviews are more accurate and objective in nature.
-When you can remove some of the bias from the evaluation process, performance appraisals become much more meaningful for organizational decision-making and compensation adjustments.
-In addition, they become much more useful to the employee in assessing valid areas that need improvement.
+It’s a great idea to review these common biases with your management team prior to the commencement of performance appraisals, so your performance reviews are more accurate and objective in nature.
+When you can remove some of the bias from the evaluation process, performance appraisals become more meaningful for organizational decision-making and compensation adjustments.
+In addition, they become much more to the employee in assessing valid areas that need improvement.